 The 5-Step Checklist for eCommerce Website Redesign

-In this article, you'll find an actionable checklist for website redesign.
-Later, there's a list of our top features for eCommerce sites, and the Dinarys business case for why regular redesigns are vital to growth.
+In this article, you'll find an actionable checklist for a website redesign.
+Later, there's a list of our top features for eCommerce sites and the Dinarys business case for why regular redesigns are vital to growth.

 So, what goes into a website redesign?
 Here's an overview of our typical project plan.